Non-profit website

 Usability Testing

-We did usability testing on the existing website with seven people, including four women and three men.
-All participants have animals in their home and have adopted at least one from the Humane Society of Utah.
+We conducted usability testing on the website with seven participants—four women and three men—all of whom have adopted pets from the Humane Society of Utah.

-- Imagine that you would like to adopt a pet through the Humane Society of Utah.
+- Imagine adopting a pet through the Humane Society of Utah.

 Usability Findings